-In the following video and post, I’ll walk you through the exact copy I use for a nurture sequence I have set up to welcome new subscribers who download my free website checklist.
+In the following video and post, I’ll walk you through the exact copy I use for a nurture sequence I have set up to welcome new subscribers.

 Here is my go-to nurture sequence formula for welcoming new subscribers to my email list:

 Before you begin implementing your new nurture sequence, I recommend drafting everything in a Google Doc to get your ideas out.
 Use the Outline feature to clearly organize each email and the send schedule.

 Your incentive email isn’t technically part of your nurture sequence.
 An incentive email should be sent regardless if you’re using a nurture sequence.
 This email serves as a confirmation to subscribe to your list, grants them access to your lead magnet or free download, and sets expectations on how often you’ll be emailing them and about what.

 Your incentive email should be short and sweet and direct them to confirm their request.
 This is also referred to as a double opt-in to confirm their email address is valid and they actually requested to be added.
 Using a double opt-in keeps your email list healthy with valid email addresses and engaged subscribers.

 Nurture Sequence Email #1 sent one day after the incentive email: